primer/view_components/docs/content/contributing.md

 ### Misc

 The category for changes related to documentation, testing and tooling.
-Also for pull request that can't fit in other categories.
+Also, for pull requests that can't fit in other sections.